denten-books/plain-text/2-device.md

 order.
 But to explain what is meant, we would need to draw yet another diagram or build another machine.
 By analogy, the "sense" of an "order"---the programming instructions of the piano roll---lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
-The pianola exemplifies ultimately belongs to a class of controlling mechanism.
-In good working order it is ultimately obedient to the instructions.
-Metaphors control in the sense of mediating precise state changes between two disparate conceptual systems, in this case, the notches of the piano roll and the actuating mechanisms of the player piano.
+The pianola therefore exemplifies a class of controlling mechanisms.
+In good working order it is ultimately obedient to the instructions printed on a piano roll.

 When drawing the analogy between mental and mechanical processes, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism.